History of Kos island

 The colonization of the Greeks, meanwhile, continues heading towards the coast of Africa, Italy, Spain and throughout the Mediterranean bringing the model of the Greek city over to the cult of mythology.
 People of Kos together with new people arrived on the island, attracted by the fertility of the earth and the possibility that it offered, adapted themselves to this new example; around 700 BC founded the first capital in the area of today’s Kefalos, Astipalya (birthplace of Hippocrates).
 Kos island began to develop and populate more and more organizing themselves according to the pattern of the city “Acropolis” built on the hill of Zini, a very strategic and well protected point.

 In the 6.BC, in Athens, Solon establishing a “sense of Democracy” recognizing the right to vote to the people.
-Following the example of Athens, Kos was build in typical style of other greek cities with buildings like the Greek theater and the Agora, the political, social and business place of every citizen.
+Following the example of Athens, Kos was build in typical style of other Greek cities with buildings like the Greek theater and the Agora, the political, social and business place of every citizen.

 The turning point for Kos happened with disastrous earthquake of 366 BC.
-This event destroyed the ancient city of Astipalya and pushed the residents, frightened by the wrath of the Gods, to the other side of the island or to neighbouring islands.
+This event destroyed the ancient city of Astipalya and pushed the residents, frightened by the wrath of the Gods, to the other side of the island or to neighboring islands.
 The new city was built where now stands Kos town and was much larger than today; according to some historians, the population was more than 100 000 inhabitants.
-It developed very quickly between the Classical and the Hellenistic period, taking advantage of the natural resources and proximity to Halicarnassos.
+It developed very quickly between the Classical and the Hellenistic period, taking advantage of the natural resources and proximity to Halicarnassus.

-Prosperous historty of Kos
+Prosperous history of Kos

 Became a prosperous city and thanks to the important port and trade with the neighboring islands arrive to be one of the commercial hubs in the Aegean.
 At the center of Kos town was built a beautiful square with the temple of Aphrodite and Hercules, surrounded by shops where you could find products from every corner of the world: Oriental silks, cosmetics from Egyptians, gold, silver, pearls.
 Theaters were built, the gymnasium, hospital, several temples, thermal baths and public bathrooms.
 Stone houses in residential areas were decorated with beautiful mosaics.
 Kos, at that time, was the example of the Greek city in all its splendor.